Atari History Timelines by Michael Current

 July 14: Atari had established a United Kingdom manufacturing branch in London (Cash Box 7/14/73), Atari (UK) Limited.

 July?: Jerry Donaldson (Gerald Donaldson), previously of Signetics, joined Atari in engineering.
-He had been hired by VP engineering Al Alcorn, and he would report to manager Don Lang. (source)
+He had been hired by VP engineering Al Alcorn, and he would report to electrical engineering manager Don Lang. (source)

 July: Atari established a game route street operation in Salt Lake City, Utah, known as Merlin Enterprises (Fun p127) or Martin Enterprises (source).